amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 Lets look at the text of 377:

-> [377] Unnatural offences -- Whoever voluntarily has carnal intercourse
+> [377] Unnatural offenses -- Whoever voluntarily has carnal intercourse
 > against the order of nature with any man, woman or animal, shall be
 > punished with imprisonment for life, or with imprisonment of
 > either description for a term which may extend to ten years, and shall
 > also be liable to fine.
 Explanation.- Penetration is sufficient to
-> constitute the carnal intercourse necessary to the offence described
+> constitute the carnal intercourse necessary to the offense described
 > in this section.

-As you can see the penality is severe enough that people desparate for conviction in genuine rape case tends to revert to it.
+As you can see the penalty is severe enough that people desperate for conviction in genuine rape case tends to revert to it.

-One can argue that the 377 is equivalent to no naughty business with animals, and lets say "no backdoor entry".
+One can argue that the 377 is equivalent to no naughty business with animals, and lets say "no back-door entry".

 **Basis of SC case and why it was stuck down**

-Now half educated people of this country, who do not care about that fact that the law is mostly being used in defence of victims of sexual abuse, and based on their "citizems must know whats criminal above all" ideology, are trying to remove this law.
+Now half educated people of this country, who do not care about that fact that the law is mostly being used in defense of victims of sexual abuse, and based on their "citizens must know what is criminal above all" ideology, are trying to remove this law.

 Now I do not sympathize with them, not the homosexuals, but these